Killer Mike: Acting

 Mike has been featured in the films 20 Funerals, Idlewild (2006), and ATL (2006).
 He has performed as a voice actor, playing a rapper/actor-turned-U.S. President named Taqu'il in the Adult Swim cartoon Frisky Dingo from 2006 to 2008.
 Mike guest-voiced a Boost Mobile phone in an episode of the same name of Adult Swim's Aqua Teen Hunger Force.
 He appeared twice on an Adult Swim surreal comedy series The Eric Andre Show, once in 2012, where he acted as a hype man for a female opera singer, and again in 2014, where he performed a rap battle with Action Bronson while the two were forced to walk on treadmills.
 He appeared as himself in Ozark (season 4 episode 8).
+On January 18, 2019, Netflix released Trigger Warning with Killer Mike, a docuseries which Mike hosts.

 Graffitis SWAG barbershop

 Mike and his wife, Shana, opened a barbershop in Atlanta on November 1, 2011.
 The two acquired and reworked a barbershop and named it Graffitis SWAG (shave, wash, and groom).
 He had waited nine years before choosing to open the barbershop, after having an early business manager advise him against the plan.
 It took his wife advising him to do it now while he had the time and money to pursue his lifelong dream.
 He eventually plans to open 150 shops across the United States over time, predominantly in cities with large Black communities.

 The barbershop is decorated with artwork on the walls honoring historic Black leaders, including Martin Luther King Jr. Mike said that he hopes to "lift up men in the community who are out of work and help move them toward sustainable, lifelong careers" and give his employees "opportunity for real economic elevation".
 As of 2012, the shop employed six barbers, with plans to add four to six more licensed barbers to the team.
 Mike said that he hoped to pursue his own barber license in the winter of 2012.

 The enterprise has been successful and the shop has become a gathering place for the community, in addition to hosting events such as a season premiere for The Boondocks and serving as the setting for several music videos.
 A second location in Tampa, Florida was planned for 2014.